 - Add RV water tank treatment to your tanks, and you are done emptying your holding tanks.

-5. What is RV grey tank flushing?
+5. What is RV Grey Tank Flushing?

-6. Portable RV waste tanks
+6. Portable RV Grey Tanks

 Some RV owners find it a chore to disconnect their rigs to drive to a dump station.
 Portable holding tanks come in handy in such scenarios.
 This is easy enough to do when emptying the grey water holding tank.
 Ensure that your portable tank is large enough for the task at hand, or be prepared to take a few trips to and from the RV to the dump hole.

-Frequently Asked Questions about RV grey Water Tanks!
+Frequently Asked Questions about RV Grey Water Tanks!

 Here are some answers to campers’ most common questions about RV grey water tanks to finish this post out.

 Black water is the very dirty waste water that’s collected from what you flush down the toilet, including human waste and toilet paper.
 Gray water, on the other hand, is the relatively clean waste water collected from your sink and shower drains.
 For more information on black tanks, check out this article.

-How accurate are the tank monitors?
+How accurate are the grey tank monitors?

 The accuracy of your tank monitors, if you have them, depends on how clean they are!
 Although grey water tanks tend to build up less debris than black water tanks do, they can still benefit from a good scrubbing.
 Here’s how to clean your RV’s holding tank sensors.

-Best practices for dumping?
+Best practices for dumping grey tanks?

 As mentioned above, it’s best to wait until your tank is full, or nearly full, before you dump it, as it adds more pressure to thoroughly flush out the tank and hose.
-You’ll also want to dump your black tank first so you can utilize your gray water to clean out the sewer hose afterwards.
+You’ll also want to dump your black tank first so you can utilize your gray water to clean out the sewer hose afterward.

-What are some tank maintenance tips?
+What are some grey tank maintenance tips?

-When it comes to your gray water tank, be sure to dump it in designated city sewer connections as opposed to giving into the “stealth” dumping option.
+When it comes to your gray water tank, be sure to dump it in designated city sewer connections as opposed to giving in to the “stealth” dumping option.
 And if you do notice a smell coming from your sink and shower drains, consider adding grey water tank treating chemicals to keep odors down!